Assurance 16 - FY 2022

 Oklahoma Muscogee (Creek) Nation 0

-Oklahoma Otoe - Missouria Tribe of Indians 0 Only use funds for directly client assistance for Heating, Cooling and Crisis assistance.
+Oklahoma Otoe - Missouria Tribe of Indians 0

 Oklahoma Pawnee Nation of Oklahoma 0